tonkeeper/ton-connect/README.md

 # TON Connect v1

+## ⚠️ Migrate to version 2

-**Important:** this is the deprecated v1 of TON Connect.
-Please go to [TON Connect v2](https://github.com/ton-connect) org for a newer protocol that offers a seamless bridge API and does not require the app to receive callbacks from the wallet.
+Please go to [TON Connect v2](https://github.com/ton-connect) for a newer protocol that offers a seamless bridge API and does not require the app to receive callbacks from the wallet.

-This library contains necessary functionality to implement TON Connect v1 on the client and the server.
+---

+## Deprecated TON Connect v1 spec

 [📄 TON Connect v1 Specification](TonConnectSpecification.md)